ivirshup/anndata-paper/paper.md

 Generating insight from these new data profits much from the application of scalable machine learning tools, which are more abundant in the Python ecosystem than in the R ecosystem.
 To nontheless enable use of the wealth of computational biology tools in the R ecosystem, anndata offers a cross-ecosystem on-disk format: h5ad.

+Since its initial publication as a part of Scanpy [@Wolf2018], anndata matured into an independent software project with significant progress having been made in the past years, and long-term expansion plans for upcoming years.
+The present paper introduces anndata in this entirety.

 # The AnnData object